 Liza Loesch, Receptionist

 Our receptionist Liza Loesch has lived and worked in the area for 35 years.
 Previous positions include personal assistant for Mrs. Schein of Henry Schein, Inc., office manager for Interior decorating company in Thornwood, NY, and she has volunteered with Animal Nation, a non-profit rescue group, for 15 years.
-She has been with RVH for 7 years and loves working with the animals and good people at Ridgefield Veterinary Hospital.
+She has been with RVH for 7 years and loves working with the animals and good people at Ridgefield Veterinary Center.
 Liza is proud to have 2 of the most wonderful black lab retired breeding girls as her roomates, she loves them so much!

 Cheryl Davie, Kennel Attendant